 In order to have a chance at winning a lawsuit, we must first be able to establish the following:

 - Duty of care: You, as the victim, have acted reasonably and reduced the risk of injury to ourselves and to others.

-- Damages: We are able to provide documentation and evidence of specific injuries caused by the at fault party, we are also able to provide detail medical records which show our expenses as well as our loses.
+- Damages: We are able to provide documentation and evidence of specific injuries caused by the at-fault party, we are also able to provide detail medical records which show our expenses as well as our losses.

 After a Motorcycle Crash What Type of Damages am, I entitled to?

 If you win a motorcycle crash personal injury lawsuit, you may be entitled to receive the following compensation for the damages you received in the accident:

 - Medical expenses, including emergency room care, medication, diagnostic tests, and physical therapy/occupational therapy.

 - Future medical needs, especially if you have become permanently disabled.

 - Lost wages for work missed due to the accident as well as during the recovery period

 - Loss of future wages or wages you may have earned (earning potential) after becoming permanently disabled.